NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

 From the simulation perspective, this behavior makes sense because \texttt{k\_42a} corresponds to Cdc42 activation, whereas, \texttt{k\_42d} corresponds to Cdc42 deactivation.
 Since the type of simulated protein is active Cdc42 (i.e, C42a), \texttt{k\_42a} have a positive impact on its concentration while \texttt{k\_42d} have a negative impact.
-Similarly, for a less sensitive parameter like \texttt{k\_RL}, we can see in fig.~\ref{cs1}(f) that changing its parameter value by the same step-size does not result in a significant change in the polarization profile.
-As discussed in Section 6.2, the toggle switch in the \textit{Quick View} panel helps visualize the exact difference in the concentration values with respect to the \textit{Instance View}, thereby, conveying the relative change in concentration.
+Similarly, for a less sensitive parameter like \texttt{k\_RL}, we can see in \clrr{Fig.~\ref{cs1}(f)} that changing its parameter value by the same step-size does not result in a significant change in the polarization profile.
 Using this approach, we identified 8 new parameter configurations which are likely to produce high Cdc42 polarization results in the original simulation.